 Casa Batlló in Barcelona belongs to one of many masterpieces of Antoni Gaudí, the genius designer and architect behind the famous Sagrada Familia.

 The house of Casa Batlló is located on the busy Passeig de Gràcia in Barcelona’s city center, in a neat row of houses.
-It’s 1904-1906 remodel of a house that was built there in the late 19th century.
+It’s a 1904-1906 remodel of a house that was built there in the late 19th century.

 It sticks out significantly from all the houses around since the façade is truly extraordinary.
 The bottom part’s bone-like structure is why the place is sometimes referred to as the House of Bones.
 The further up you move your graze, the façade becomes more floral and is then topped off with a dragon-like roof.